-After a continental breakfast of bread, ham and cheese slices for a sandwich, cookies, tang and three cups of instant coffee, it is expedition time.
+After a hotel continental breakfast of crackers, ham and cheese slices for a sandwich, cookies, tang, three cups of instant coffee, some fruit, it is expedition time.

 The beaches on this marina side of the peninsula are non existent.
-The shores are lined with rocks that create tide pools where multi-colored birds are hunting critters caught in them.
-Some of the boats are big, sleek, expensive and geared up for long ocean voyages.
+The shores are lined with rocks that create tide pools where multi-colored birds are hunting critters caught in the shallow water.
+Some of the docked boats are big, sleek, expensive and geared up for long ocean voyages.
 Others are less well taken care of and are used for transport, fishing, or other work by working class owners.
-It is early, but, on a few of yachts, deck hands are bustling about while their Captain is below deck nursing a hangover with a bloody Mary.
+It is early, but, on a few yachts, deck hands are bustling about while their Captain is below deck nursing his hangover with a bloody Mary.

-Near the biggest pier, fishermen lock their cars in a parking lot and line up to take charter fishing trips.
+Near the biggest pier in the city, fishermen lock their cars in a big parking lot and line up to board charter fishing trips.